wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 Allow for categories to have unique, non-mandatory, non-primary keys.

 ### Overview
+#### New category: category_secondary_key
-The category_secondary_key category has three items, all of which are required as keys for the category.
+The category_secondary_key category is a non-mandatory category that has three items, all of which are required as keys for the category.

 1. category_secondary_key.id </br>